Fluorescences

-Released in November 1996, Fluorescences is an EP by the group Stereolab.
+Fluorescences is an EP by the group Stereolab, released in November 1996.
 All four of its tracks were later re-released on the Oscillons from the Anti-Sun compilation.

 The title track was voted number 20 in John Peel's Festive Fifty for 1996, and held the same position in 1997.
 A track would not usually be permitted to qualify for the Festive Fifty more than once; however, this result was allowed to stand.